 - Using geographic or time series comparisons of the per capita number of law schools or law school graduates to argue that overproduction is not occurring

-These fallacies and others have resurfaced regularly in legal education discussions since the data began trickling out in 2011 or so.
-Editorially, as I write this in April 2015, I am astonished that established facts on the issue are treated as though they are still in dispute.
+These fallacies and others have resurfaced regularly in legal education discussions since the data began trickling into the public consciousness in 2011 or so.
+Editorially, as I write the body of this text in April 2015, I am astonished that established facts on the issue are treated as though they are still in dispute.

 I am pessimistic that the zombie arguments against attorney overproduction will take the hit to the brain they desperately deserve, so I am creating this page to permanently showcase data I’ve used in the past.
-Also, researchers from both inside and outside law schools have asked for them.
+Also, researchers from both inside and outside law schools have asked for them, so here they are in one place.

 This chart depicts the following series from top to bottom: